Tex Avery: Cascade Studios

 Avery turned to animated television commercials at Cascade Studios, including those for Raid (1950s through 1970s), in which cartoon insects, confronted by the bug killer, screamed "RAID!" and died flamboyantly, and Frito-Lay's controversial mascot, the Frito Bandito.
-Avery also produced ads for Kool-Aid fruit drinks starring the Looney Tunes characters he had once helped create during his Termite Terrace days.
-Funnily enough, the Cascade executives did not even know that he created the characters.
+Avery also produced ads for Kool-Aid fruit drinks starring Bugs Bunny and Elmer Fudd; executives at Cascade Studios were not informed about his involvement with the characters' creation.
 His earliest commercial work is advertisements for the toothpaste brand Pepsodent.

 During the 1960s and 1970s, Avery became increasingly reserved and depressed due to the suicide of his son and the break-up of his marriage, although he continued to draw respect from his peers.
 After Cascade, he briefly animated commercials for his own company, Tex Avery Cartoons, from June to July 1973.
+In 1975, independent animator Steve Peck showed his unofficial Looney Tunes cartoon to Avery at the Fox Venice Theater in Los Angeles, titled Rabbit Habit.
+The short depicted Bugs Bunny, Daffy Duck, Elmer Fudd and Yosemite Sam as junkies and drug dealers in 1970s New York City.
+Avery loved the cartoon, telling Peck, "I wish I had a job to give you," while Chuck Jones disliked the cartoon due to its portrayal of the characters.
 Avery then went back to Cascade, and closed the cartoon department in 1978.
-He had an offer from Friz Freleng, to write for DePatie-Freleng Enterprises, but was not interested.
+He had an offer from Friz Freleng, to write for DePatie–Freleng Enterprises, but was not interested.